Fiona Hughes, baroque violin

-Described as a “rich-voiced” and “vivid” singer by a recent New York Times review, and an "impressive" and "exciting" piper by clevelandclassical.com, Peter Walker enjoys a varied and exciting career as a singer of early, classical and folk music, and as a piper in music ranging from the Middle Ages to the present.
-Recent performances include Balthasar and Habbakuk in The Play of Daniel with Gotham Early Music, bass soloist in Handel’s Messiah with the Hudson Valley Philharmonic, and singing in Russia and London with the Clarion Society Choir, as well as appearances with Apollo’s Fire, Three Notch’d Road, Handel + Haydn Society, Texas Early Music Project, Staunton Music Festival, Skylark Ensemble, and Early Music New York.
+Described as a “rich-voiced” and “vivid” singer by a recent New York Times review, Peter Walker enjoys a varied career as a singer of early, classical, and contemporary music.
+Recent performances include bass solos in Beethoven’s Ninth Symphony with the Staunton Music Festival, Purcell’s Fairy Queen at Tanglewood with the Handel + Haydn Society, and singing in Russia and London with the Clarion Society Choir, as well as appearances with Three Notch’d Road, Boston Early Music Fringe Festival, Gotham Early Music, Twa Corbies, Society for Historically Informed Performance, Skylark Spotlight Series, Texas Early Music Project, Stamford Symphony, Hudson Valley Philharmonic, Apollo’s Fire, Skylark Ensemble, Western Wind, and Early Music New York.
 Peter is a member of the choir of St. Luke in the Fields, is a founding member of the medieval ensemble Marginalia, and won the Overseas Class in the Lowland and Border Pipers’ Society Competition in 2016.
 He holds degrees from Vassar College and McGill University, where he studied with Drew Minter and Sanford Sylvan.

 Teresa Wakim, soprano